vicky-at-web/zen/README.md

 * PASSPORT JS for authentication
 * CLOUDINARY for image storage
 * GIT for version control
+* WEBSOCKET for chatting between customers and sellers

 ## To visit
  The project is currently in progress, once its completed, I will post this web app link